 Since then, the university has undergone a number of changes.
 In 1955, College of Notre Dame began offering its first evening classes, followed by the introduction of teaching credential programs in 1965.
 Initially a women's college, the institution became coeducational in 1969; three men graduated as part of the class of 1970.
-The college expanded its offerings to include master's degrees in 1972 and added evening undergraduate programs in 1987.
+The college expanded its offerings to include master's degrees in 1972 and added evening undergraduate programs in 1988.

 In 2001, the college established four schools: School of Arts and Humanities, School of Sciences, School of Business and Management, and School of Education and Leadership.
-The name was changed to Notre Dame de Namur University that same year.
+The institution's name was changed to Notre Dame de Namur University that same year.
+In 2009, the School of Arts and Humanities and School of Sciences merged to become the College of Arts and Sciences.

 In an effort to provide access to a greater number of students, the university began offering partnerships in specific degree programs with local community colleges in 2009, allowing students to complete an NDNU degree on the community college campus.
 NDNU first achieved its status as a Hispanic-Serving Institution, meaning its undergraduate population is at least 25% Hispanic, in 2009, and maintains that status to this day.
 In 2010, NDNU launched its Gen 1 program for first-generation students, and a nursing partnership was created with Samuel Merritt University.
-Online degrees were added in 2012, and a new Ph.D. program in art therapy, NDNU's first doctoral program and the first Ph.D. program in art therapy in the nation, was established in 2013.
+Online degrees were added in

+2012, and a new Ph.D. program in art therapy, NDNU's first doctoral program and the first Ph.D. program in art therapy in the nation, was established in 2013.